Written by Ellena Johnstone on 27th Feb 2019

 Before I leave the office, I like to organise my schedule for the next day.
 Planning ahead is the only way to stay on top in this quick-moving industry, plus it’s always an excuse to indulge my love of good stationery.

-PS: We’re hiring!
-If you think you have what it takes to join Lemongrass visit our Vacancies and Internships page.
+If you think you have what it takes visit our Join our team page for all our job opportunities.